Nicholaz99/shopicho/README.md

 Every model controllers jobs are to make sure that users could not violate constraints of every features those are stated at [List of Endpoints](#list-of-endpoints) in order to make sure that Shopicho works properly.
 Controllers also controls the Shopicho authentication flows by running some checker / middleware on every request that Shopicho received.

 ### Unit Testing
+I use the rspec to help me create some unit tests for Shopicho.
 In order to run the unit testing, execute `bundle exec rspec` in your shell.
 I create 159 examples to make sure that my endpoints were working well.
 You can check all the unit testing in `spec` folder.
 I've tried to make it as humanly as possible so that everyone could understand all test cases with their intended behaviors.

 ## Author
 Nicholas Rianto Putra - nicholasrputra@gmail.com - https://github.com/nicholaz99